Build Solid Ground

 funded by the European Union

-- Land rights: millions of people live in fear of losing a home since their rights to the land are not registered or they face eviction
+Land rights: millions of people live in fear of losing a home since their rights to the land are not documented.

-- Gender equality: major gaps exist between law and practice on women's land rights.
-Closing these are crucial to eliminating extreme poverty
+Gender equality: major gaps exist between law and practice on women's land rights; closing these are crucial to eliminate extreme poverty.

-- Urbanization and slum upgrading: people move to cities looking for work, as a result one out of seven lives in a slum.
-Land rights are the first step to slum upgrading.
+Urbanization and slum upgrading: people move to cities for work, one out of seven lives in a slum; property rights and technology could be one of the first steps to improve urban environments.

-Some of our partners will focus on the theme of migration and climate change as increasing numbers of people are forced to leave their countries in search of new homes.
-Affected host communities are under pressure to provide decent housing solutions.
+Some partners will talk about migration and climate change as people are increasingly forced to leave their countries in search of new homes.
+And affected host communities are under pressure to provide decent housing solutions.

 Who will do it?